energywebfoundation/origin/packages/utils-demo/README.md

     TIGR)
 * <code>otherGreenAttributes</code>: green attributes as string
 * <code>typeOfPublicSupport</code>: type of public support as string
-* <code>maxOwnerChanges</code>: specifies the maximum number of hands the certificates can change

 #### example
 Onboard a new energy producing asset for the owner <code>0x33496f621350cea01b18ea5b5c43c6c233c3f72d (John Doe Four of the AssetManager Organization)